yaptide/yaptide/README.md

 docker system prune
 ```

-# Testing API with command-line tools
+# Testing API with command-line tools (Outdated -> authorsation is required)

 Currently, the dummy converter ignores the JSON content sent in the request's body so it can contain anything.